intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 />
 }}

-In a GeoJSON source, you are able to modify, add, remove, or replace the FeatureCollection like so:
+In a GeoJSON source, you are able to change, add, remove, or replace the FeatureCollection like so:

 {{
 <CodeLanguageToggle id="change-geojson" />